 My name is Alfie Kirk.

 In my working life I am an Administrator at the Tyndall Centre for Climate Change Research, based at the University of East Anglia.
 I initially took up photography to make better use of the office camera, but quickly fell in love with it and bought my own equipment.
-Photographic and video skills are pretty helpful in my line of work, which involves producing and preparing content for use in communications, so it helps to be an enthusiast!
+Photographic and video skills are important in my line of work, which involves producing and preparing content for use in communications, so it helps to be an enthusiast!

 Other Skills and Interests